howerj/embed/readme.md

 	cc -std=c99 main.c embed.c image.c -o embed

-Generating a new image is easy as well:
+Generating a new image is easy as well (using the built in image):

-	./embed -o new.blk -i embed.blk embed.fth
+	./embed -o new.blk embed.fth

 We can then use the new image to generate a further image:

 	./embed -o new2.blk -i new.blk embed.fth

-Ad infinitum, the two newly generated images should be byte for byte equal ([embed.blk][] may differ as the latest image might not be checked in).
+Ad infinitum, the two newly generated images should be byte for byte equal.

 Unit tests can be ran typing:

 	make tests                     # Using make
-	./embed unit.blk embed.blk t/unit.fth # manual invocation
+	./embed -o unit.blk t/unit.fth # manual invocation

 ## Project Organization